johngreenfield/adhd-strategy-finder/README.md

 # Project: ADHD Strategy Finder
 ## Introduction
-This project is a prototype for the "Semantic Detective" track of the BigQuery AI Hackathon.
+This project is a prototype for the "Semantic Detective" track of the <a href="https://www.kaggle.com/competitions/bigquery-ai-hackathon" target="_blank">BigQuery AI Hackathon</a>.
 Its mission is to solve a real-world problem by helping the neurodivergent community find relevant, crowd-sourced strategies for managing ADHD.

 To demonstrate the architecture and value of a BigQuery-powered semantic search application, this notebook builds a fully functional prototype using a public Kaggle dataset.
 The workflow directly simulates BigQuery AI's capabilities: